 Life Fitness designs and manufactures cardio, group training and strength training equipment, as well as accessories and digital exercise devices.
 It has over 12 models of upright and recumbent exercise bikes geared toward cardio and strength training.

-- Console variety: Lifecycle exercise bikes are equipped with state-of-the-art consoles.
+Console variety: Lifecycle exercise bikes are equipped with state-of-the-art consoles.
 Consumers can choose from multiple options, all containing different features such as swipe-touch screens and personalization options.
 From Apple and Bluetooth compatibility to wireless connection capabilities, allowing for connection to iOS and Android devices, riders can watch media apps such as Hulu and Netflix while they exercise.
 Other console models have interactive courses that riders can navigate.

-- Real-time feedback: Life Fitness exercise bikes come with heart monitors on the handles and a wireless adjustable chest strap that provide real-time data as the rider exercises.
+Real-time feedback: Life Fitness exercise bikes come with heart monitors on the handles and a wireless adjustable chest strap that provide real-time data as the rider exercises.
 Each machine is equipped with personal profiles that can store each rider's fitness data.

-- Warranties: Life Fitness typically offers three warranty options on its exercise bikes: a standard warranty, three-year extended warranty and five-year extended warranty.
+Warranties: Life Fitness typically offers three warranty options on its exercise bikes: a standard warranty, three-year extended warranty and five-year extended warranty.
 The standard warranty is free and includes three-year parts and one-year labor services.
 The three-year extended warranty is $199.99 and includes a five-year parts and three-year labor warranty.
 The five-year extended warranty is $299.99 and is a five-year parts and labor warranty.

-- GX Group exercise bike: The Life Fitness GX Group exercise bike is an indoor cycle that mimics a professional road bike with an ergonomic design.
+GX Group exercise bike: The Life Fitness GX Group exercise bike is an indoor cycle that mimics a professional road bike with an ergonomic design.
 It has an ergonomic seat and handlebar design with a large range of adjustments for both.
 It comes with an optional touch-screen computer that displays speed, distance, cadence, calories, time, heart rate and resistance level.

 Add-ons: Life Fitness has two add-ons for their exercise bikes: The Premium Equipment Mat and the Foam Roller.
 The mat is designed to be placed under the bike to increase exercise stability and prolong the life of the bike.
 The foam roller can be used post-workout to improve blood flow and reduce injury.

-Life Fitness Exercise Bikes Company Profile
+Life Fitness Exercise Bikes Company Information

 - Company Name: